FairfieldAfterDark/metro-publisher-import/README.md

 4. Open `settings.php` in a text editor, and update your Metro Publisher api key and secret, and Geonames username.

+   *You will need to get these values from MetroPublisher and Geonames.org, if you don't have them already.*

 ---

 ### CSV File Format